Niels Högel: 2015 trial and confession

-Further investigations
+Further investigations, 2014-2017

 Amidst mounting suspicion that Högel might be responsible for further deaths, police launched a major investigation in October 2014, after which 200 suspicious deaths were identified.
-From November 2014 onward, the special commission "Kardio" examined further deaths during Högel's tenure as nurse at various places of employment.
+From November 2014 onward, the special commission "Kardio" examined further deaths during Högel's tenure as a nurse at various places of employment.

-A total of 134 bodies in Germany, Poland and Turkey were exhumed and autopsied.
 During the three-year investigation, more than 200 cases were reevaluated.
-The 134 exhumed bodies were distributed across 67 different cemeteries.
+A total of 134 bodies in Germany, Poland and Turkey were exhumed and autopsied. which were distributed across 67 different cemeteries.
 In many cases decomposition had progressed too far to be able to detect any traces of medication.
 101 patients from Delmenhorst, who died during Högel's tenure, could not be autopsied, as their remains had been cremated.
 In 2015, suspected victims were exhumed in Ganderkesee and Delmenhorst.
 The bodies' autopsies revealed traces of heart medication.

 In November 2016, authorities said they were able to prove 37 homicides attributed to Högel in Delmenhorst between December 2002 and June 2005.
 According to an August 2017 statement by the director of the special commission "Kardio", the "provable Oldenburg and Delmenhorst homicides [...] were only the tip of the iceberg".
 As Högel had been sentenced to life in prison without eligibility for parole at the time, further court cases would not alter Högel's sentence, but either find him innocent or guilty of further charges.
 As capital punishment is constitutionally prohibited in Germany, Högel's prior conviction had already entailed the maximum punishment of life without parole.

 On 28 August 2017, police announced they had concluded that Högel was responsible for the deaths of at least 90 patients, including six for which he had already been convicted.
 Högel admitted to an undisclosed number of deaths but in most cases was unable to remember specific details, although he did not deny possibly being responsible.
 In November 2017, the total number of victims attributed to Högel was revised and increased to 106, with some suspicious deaths still under investigation.
 In January 2018, German prosecutors charged Högel with the murder of 97 patients and announced their intention to file charges against other hospital staff who failed to act.
 Prosecutors again claimed Högel wanted to impress colleagues by reviving the patients he had previously attacked.

-On 28 August 2017, police said that Högel had used five different drugs, including ajmaline, sotalol, lidocaine, amiodarone and calcium chloride.
-Overdoses can lead to life-threatening cardiac arrhythmia and a drop in blood pressure, causing rapid physiological deterioration in patients already ill.
+The police reported that Högel had made use of multiple drugs, including ajmaline, sotalol, lidocaine, amiodarone and calcium chloride.
+Excessive doses of these drugs can cause cardiac arrhythmia and severe drops in blood pressure, which can lead to rapid physiological deterioration in patients already unwell.